bsquidwrd/django-keybase-verification/README.md

 =====

 Keybase Verification is a simple Django app to allow easy verification of your domain for [keybase.io](http://keybase.io).
-For each site, you will be able to create an record containing the verification information required by Keybase
+For each site, you will be able to create a record containing the verification information required by Keybase.

 Quick start
 -----------